zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Implemented tutorial system with contextual help popups for new players
+- ✅ Created TutorialService to manage tutorial state and display logic
+- ✅ Developed a reusable TutorialPopup widget for displaying contextual help
+- ✅ Added global and per-game settings to enable/disable tutorials
+- ✅ Integrated tutorials with the Journal Screen to guide users in creating sessions
+- ✅ Implemented persistence of tutorial state using SharedPreferences
 - ✅ Enhanced character short name functionality with auto-generation and customization options
 - ✅ Added "Random Handle" and "Make l33t" buttons to the character form
 - ✅ Created LeetSpeakConverter utility for converting text to leet speak